 If you’re not using the form total as payment amount in your feed, you can skip this step.

 Assuming that you’re using the Form Total as recurring amount in your Stripe add-on subscription feed.
 As the Gravity Forms Coupons add-on applies the discount to the form total, you will want to alter the amount passed to Stripe.com by using another field (not a Total field type) as source for the payment amount, to prevent the discount from being applied two times, one by the Coupons add-on and then by Stripe.com

-To do this you can use the first example snippet in the doc page for gform_submission_data_pre_process_payment filter, you can find it below with some extra lines to log the process with logging enabled if you have any issue:
+To do this you can use the first example snippet in the doc page for gform_submission_data_pre_process_payment filter, you can find it below with some extra lines to ensure it runs only for subscriptions and log the process with logging enabled if you have any issue:

 If you did all steps above as explained, now the Gravity Forms Coupons add-on will apply the discount to your form and entry.
 Then the original amount for the Total field, without the discount, will be passed to Stripe.com and there the Stripe coupon will be applied.